madris112/mergeconflict/README.md

 # mergeconflict

-Line No 4 Would be changed by other one
+Line No 4 is changed